bluescarni/mppp/doc/tutorial_integer.rst

 primitives (e.g., :cpp:func:`~mppp::mul_2exp()`, :cpp:func:`~mppp::tdiv_q_2exp()`, :cpp:func:`~mppp::bitwise_ior()`, etc.)
 are also provided for those situations in which it is desirable to pass the return value as a function parameter, rather than creating a new return value (as explained earlier in the :ref:`API overview <tutorial_api>`).
-For consistency with C++11, the ``%`` operator returns a remainder with the same sign as the dividend.
+The ``%`` operator returns a remainder with the same sign as the dividend.
 The bit-shifting operators ``<<`` and ``>>`` correspond respectively to multiplication and division by a power of 2.
 The bitwise logical operators behave as-if :cpp:class:`~mppp::integer` used a two's complement representation (even if internally a sign-magnitude representation is used instead).